ubclaunchpad/LP-website/CONTRIBUTING.md

 If you want to make a change yourself, you'll need to make a pull request.
 To do that:

-* Create a new branch locally.
+1. Create a new branch locally.
-* Make changes and commit them (make sure you have [good commit messages](https://chris.beams.io/posts/git-commit/#seven-rules)!).
+2. Make changes and commit them (make sure you have [good commit messages](https://chris.beams.io/posts/git-commit/#seven-rules)!).
-* Run `make lint` (or just `make`, if you don't have mdl installed yet) to ensure your code follows our Markdown style rules.
+3. Run `npm install` and `npm run lint` to ensure your code follows our Markdown style rules.
-* Push your local branch to the remote repository.
+4. Push your local branch to the remote repository.
-* Make a pull request on GitHub's web interface.
+5. Make a pull request on GitHub's web interface.

 Make sure to fill out all parts of the pull request template.
 Also, check this repository's [issues](https://github.com/ubclaunchpad/docs/issues).